 If the field has a description defined in its LookML, hovering over the table column header will display the description.

 Depending on your permissions, next to each dimension or measure label you may see a gear icon that provides a Go to LookML link for Looker developers to view the field's LookML definition.

 If you make any changes while viewing a Look, such as changing filters, sorting a column, or changing row limits, you can return to the Look's original settings by selecting Reset Look.

 As you gain familiarity with Looker, you'll begin to use saved Looks as a launch pad for further exploration.
 You can start with one set of data and then begin exploring the answers to related questions by changing the filters, changing the visualization, sorting the data differently, or making other changes.
 You can learn about these exciting possibilities in our exploring data tutorial.

-The gear menu on a Look's page lets users use or customize their Look in several ways, depending on their permissions in Looker.
-Depending on user permissions, the options can include:
+The Explore actions gear menu on a Look's page lets users use or customize their Look in several ways, depending on their permissions in Looker.
+Depending on user permissions, the options can include the following:

 - Save — Select this option to: